shermainelim/CoupleGoalsApp/README.md

 - [ ] Implement UI for Story/Event Stick it notes
 - [ ] CRUD Story/Event Stick it notes
 - [ ] Call Birthday/Anni Date data from db to Dashboard UI
+- [ ] Implement manual refresh icon and logic on dashboard

 - [x] Establish connection between 2 accounts in 1 room lobby/couple space
 - [x] Implement Login and Logout for First Person